momokli/create-yogglez/README.md

 ![create:yogglez lens concept](mod-design/create_brille_lenses.jpg)

-A central, modular goggle framework for Minecraft modpacks — built on top of the Create **Engineer's Goggles**.
+A central, modular goggle framework for Minecraft modpacks, built on top of the Create **Engineer's Goggles**.

-Instead of carrying a separate handheld analyzer for every mod, you upgrade the engineer's goggles with swappable **lenses**.
-The goggles stay a physical tool in your hand, but take over UI and information display exclusively.
+Instead of carrying a separate handheld analyzer for every mod, you upgrade the engineer's goggles with **lenses**.
+The goggles take over UI and information display exclusively.

 ## Core idea